Syphon Filter: Logan's Shadow

-Syphon Filter: Logan's Shadow is a third-person shooter stealth video game developed by Bend Studio and published by Sony Computer Entertainment for the PlayStation Portable and PlayStation 2.
+Syphon Filter: Logan's Shadow is a 2007 third-person shooter video game developed by Bend Studio and published by Sony Computer Entertainment for the PlayStation Portable.
+A port to the PlayStation 2 was released in 2010.
+It is the sixth and final installment in the Syphon Filter franchise, and the sequel to 2006's Syphon Filter: Dark Mirror.

 Gameplay

 Logan's Shadow is played from a third-person perspective.
 With the Havok physics, enemies and objects react realistically to gunfire and other means of interaction.

 Logan's Shadow features weapons and gameplay mechanics new to the series.
 These include additions to the cover system such as side-to-side movement, leaning, and blind fire around obstacles and corners, an advanced melee system that allows Gabe to use enemies as human shields, regenerative health, and underwater combat.